-This is the thirty-fourth edition of Highlights of State Unemployment Compensation Laws.
-It reflects hundreds of changes occasioned by legislative enactments during 2014 and 2015.
+This is the thirty-fifth edition of Highlights of State Unemployment Compensation Laws.
+It reflects hundreds of changes occasioned by legislative enactments during 2015 and 2016.

 As the title suggests, only selected features are included.
-No attempt is made to reflect every detail of each state unemployment compensation law.
+No attempt is made to reflect every detail of each state's unemployment compensation law.
 Only those provisions most useful to corporate personnel, service companies, associations, legislators, accounting firms, and administrators are presented.
 By design, the format and narrative are as concise and nontechnical as the subject matter permits.